-On Wednesday 12 December 2018, the Natural History Museum Rotterdam, in partnership with the British Council, the Koninklijke Nederlandse Akademie van Wetenschappen and Codarts, presented the eighth Hoboken Lecture, by the renowned British writer, traveller, veterinarian, taxidermist, barrister and philosopher Professor Charles Foster
+On Wednesday 11 December 2019, the Natural History Museum Rotterdam, in partnership with the British Council, the Koninklijke Nederlandse Akademie van Wetenschappen and Codarts, presented the ninth Hoboken Lecture, by the British conservation biologist Dr. Amy Dickman.

 Musical prelude (Haydn's Hoboken Verzeichnis) by students of Codarts - (Rotterdam) University of the Arts.

 The venue of the Hoboken Lecture is the auditorium of the Kunsthal, directly opposite the Natural History Museum.
 We make use of only 200 seats, so sound and view is excellent for all.

-17:30 Refreshments and supper for VIPs, speaker, partners and sponsors
+17:30 Refreshments and supper for VIPs, speakers, partners and sponsors

 18:00 Museum open: get your vouchers, drink coffee and see the exhibitions

 19:00 Auditorium Kunsthal open (opposite to the museum)